Otto Volgenantadvocaat | partner

 - Media law

-- IT law, VU University Amsterdam
+- LL.M, VU Amsterdam

 In addition to his daily work as a lawyer, Otto is a board member of the Dutch Association for Media and Communications Law, the Commission for Journalistic Source Protection and the Commission researching Criminal Defamation.
-Otto is also active for Lawyers for Lawyers, a Dutch NGO that is committed to enable lawyers in any country of the world to practice law in freedom and independence
+Otto is also active for Lawyers for Lawyers, a Dutch NGO that is committed to enable lawyers in any country of the world to practice law in freedom and independently.

 Otto was admitted to the Amsterdam bar in 1993.
 He studied at the Free University of Amsterdam and graduated cum laude in 1997 with a postgraduate degree in Computer Law.
 Otto worked at Amsterdam firm Kennedy Van der Laan for 20 years, where he was appointed partner in 2001.
 Otto joined Boekx as a partner in 2014.